geekquest/bankimoon/README.md

 ### UI / UX Design

-The UI/UX of the App is a work in progress - there is an initial for the app in the docs directory, [UI Design PDF](./docs/Bankimoon-UI-Design_v0.1.pdf)
+The UI/UX of the App is a work in progress - there is an initial design in the docs directory, [UI Design PDF](./docs/Bankimoon-UI-Design_v0.1.pdf)

 ## Getting the App